 Vicente Fernandez, a 'Sinatra' to Mexican fans, dies at 81

-Mexico City (AFP) – Mexico is in mourning: The revered "king of ranchera music" Vicente Fernandez, winner of nearly a dozen Grammys, died Sunday at 81.
+Guadalajara (Mexico) (AFP) – Mexico is in mourning: The revered "king of ranchera music," Vicente Fernandez -- who won a dozen Grammys and Latin Grammys during his career -- died Sunday at 81.

 President Andres Manuel Lopez Obrador posted a message of condolence on Twitter for the "family, friends and the millions of admirers of Vicente Fernandez, a symbol of the ranchera music of our time, known and recognized in Mexico and abroad."